Deadly-Smile/Image-Processing/README.md

 # Image-Processing
-Give a star and let's see what happens
+Give a star and see what happens